mhtvsSFrpHdE/golang-venv/README.md

 # golang-venv

 This is a joke, but is does the job.
-So if anyone are really doing the real golang virtual environment and wish to take the repository name,
-see https://github.com/mhtvsSFrpHdE/contact-me and I will do the transfer.

 ## What's this